aleks-rodriguez/Design-Testing2/D03 - Performance Testing/README.txt

 Things to take into account before you see our deliverable:

 1. Make use of the provide Script SQL (create-acme-parade.sql) to initialize Database.
+2. Hibernate Search Lucenete doesn´t work properly in production due to the amount of threads used by spring, tomcat and lucene at the same time.
+This does not happen in developer.